Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING.md

 > **Document Hierarchy:** This document is provided for guidance only.
 In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` controls for free use.

-FoxML Core is **source-available** with a commercial license required for organizational use.
+FoxML Core is **dual-licensed: AGPL v3 + Commercial**.

-## Free Use (No License Required)
+## AGPL v3 Use (No Commercial License Required)

-**Non-commercial academic research** is free:
+**AGPL v3 is available for:**
-- Non-commercial academic research at qualifying tax-exempt institutions
+- Open research and experimentation

-**Note:** Personal use (individual, non-commercial) is not permitted under the free license.
-Individual use requires a commercial license.
+- Projects that can comply with AGPL copyleft requirements
+- Individual researchers and developers
+- Open-source contributors
+- **Note:** If you deploy as a service, you must publish modifications under AGPL v3

-**See `LICENSE` for the complete definition of free use.**
+**See `LICENSE` for the complete AGPL v3 license terms.**

-## Commercial License (Required for Organizational Use)
+## Commercial License (Required for Proprietary Use)

-**Any organizational use requires a paid commercial license.**
+**Commercial licenses are required for proprietary deployments where AGPL compliance is not possible.**

 This includes:
-- Any use by or for a company, university, lab, or other organization
-- Any internal tooling, deployment, pilot, PoC, or evaluation
-- Any use by employees, contractors, interns, or affiliates in the scope of their work
-- Any use in development, testing, staging, or production environments within a business context
+- Proprietary internal use (modifications must remain private)
+- Production trading systems
+- Closed-source integrations
+- Hosted services where you cannot comply with AGPL source disclosure requirements
+- Any deployment where AGPL compliance is not possible

 **Commercial licenses provide:**
 - Permission to use FoxML Core for organizational purposes